AmitM30/react-native-typescript-boilerplate/README.md

 Only presentation layer for the app, styles, images, icons are meant to be under this.

 `web`
-Going forward, plann is to add a web folder to the project, that can leverage the business logic from shared folder.
+Going forward, plan is to add a web folder to the project, that can leverage the business logic from shared folder.

 #### Running